-Again we are proud to report a year of record highs in fundraising, donor acquisition and partnering with some amazing organisations and individuals who give their time tirelessly and with passion.
-We collectively raised over \$23.7 million.
-These funds will enable us to improve our response to the essential needs of our clients; to expand our services in areas of high population growth; to help fund our capital works' program to improve our facilities; and to support important research projects.
+Again we are proud to report a year of record highs in fundraising, donor acquisition and partnering with our dedicated and supportive organisations and individuals.
+We collectively raised more than \$29 million.
+These funds will enable us to improve our response to the essential needs of our clients; expand our services in areas of high population growth; help fund our capital works' program to improve our facilities; and support important research projects.

-Our total income for the financial year was \$81 million.
-Funding from government was \$48.4 million and particular thanks go to the Australian Government's Department of Families, Housing and Community Services and Indigenous Affairs and the Department of Education, Employment and Workplace Relations; the NSW State Government's Departments of Ageing, Disability and Home Care; Department of Health; and the NSW Department of Education and Communities.
-Our partnerships with government are valued highly indeed.
+Our total income for the financial year was \$91 million.
+Funding from government was \$49.9 million and particular thanks go to the Australian Government's Department of Families, Housing and Community Services and Indigenous Affairs and the Department of Education, Employment and Workplace Relations; the NSW State Government's Department of Ageing, Disability and Home Care; Department of Health; and the Department of Education and Communities.
+Our partnerships with government are valued highly.

-As always, with deep gratitude we acknowledge the outstanding support of our corporate, foundation, community and individual donors who often combine generous financial contributions with meaningful volunteering and advocacy.
-Our loyal corporate supporters and our band of over 1000 volunteers continue to extend our circles of support and influence.
+With deep gratitude we acknowledge the outstanding support of our corporate, foundation, community and individual donors who often combine generous financial contributions with meaningful volunteering and advocacy.
 Our appreciation goes to The Hon.
 John Dowd AO, Goodwill Ambassador, and The Hon.
 Margaret Reid AO, our patron in the ACT, for their wisdom, guidance and loyalty and for the time they give so generously to our cause.